reyz13371/renereisenhofer/pages/about.md

 This portfolio primarily showcases my game development projects, as this is my current main focus.
 However, I’m happy to share other projects upon request to demonstrate a broader range of skills and experiences.

-I am currently looking for a job where I can prove myself and - most importantly - continue developing my coding and software development skills
+I am currently looking for a job where I can prove myself and - most importantly - continue developing my coding and software development skills.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}